 Application Environments and Scene Selection

-Single-phase motors are used primarily in household appliances, such as air conditioners, washing machines, refrigerators and small fans and other domestic or light-industrial equipment with applications requiring only intermittent use.
-Because single-phase power is more than 95% prevalence in residential areas, so it is best to use a single-phase motor for household appliances.
+Single-phase motors are used primarily in household appliances, such as air conditioners, washing machines, refrigerators, and small fans and other domestic or light-industrial equipment with applications requiring only intermittent use.
+Because single-phase power is more than 95% prevalent in residential areas, it is best to use a single-phase motor for household appliances.
 Less expensive installation and repair due to single-phase motors, also great for applications with small projects or budgets.

 Installation and Configuration Requirements